tiprankstipranks

 Litigation & Legal Liabilities - Risk 1

-The costs and effects of litigation, investigations or similar matters, or adverse facts and developments related thereto, could materially affect our business, financial condition and results of operations.
+Litigation, regulatory actions, investigations or similar matters, could subject us to uninsured liabilities and reputational harm and otherwise materially affect our business, financial condition and results of operations.

-We are and will continue to be involved from time to time in a variety of litigation, investigations or similar matters arising out of our business.
+We are and will continue to be involved from time to time in a variety of litigation, regulatory actions, investigations or similar matters arising out of our business.
+These matters may include supervisory or enforcement actions by our regulators, criminal proceedings by prosecutorial authorities, claims by clients or by former and current employees, including class, collective and representative actions, or environmental lawsuits stemming from property that we may hold as OREO following a foreclosure action in the course of our business.
 It is inherently difficult to assess the outcome of these matters, and we may not prevail in any proceedings or litigation.
-Any claims and lawsuits, and the disposition of such claims and lawsuits, whether through settlement, or litigation, could be time-consuming and expensive to resolve, divert management attention from executing our business plan, and lead to attempts on the part of other parties to pursue similar claims.
-Any claims asserted against us, regardless of merit or eventual outcome may harm our reputation.
-To mitigate the cost of some of these claims, we maintain insurance coverage in amounts and with deductibles that we believe are appropriate for our operations.
-However, our insurance coverage does not cover any civil monetary penalties, punitive damages or fines imposed by government authorities and may not cover all other claims that might be brought against us, including certain wage and hour class, collective and representative actions brought by clients, employees or former employees, and ponzi schemes.
+Any such matters could be time-consuming and expensive to resolve, involve regulatory sanctions, civil money penalties or fines, divert management attention from executing our business plan, and lead to attempts on the part of other parties to pursue similar claims.
+Any proceedings or claims asserted against us, regardless of merit or eventual outcome may harm our reputation.
+To mitigate the cost of some of these matters, we maintain insurance coverage in amounts and with deductibles that we believe are appropriate for our operations.
+However, our insurance coverage does not cover any civil monetary penalties, punitive damages or fines imposed by government authorities and may not cover all other claims that might be brought against us, including certain wage and hour class, collective and representative actions brought by clients, team members or former team members, and ponzi schemes.
 In addition, such insurance coverage may not continue to be available to us at a reasonable cost or at all.
-As a result, we may be exposed to substantial uninsured liabilities.
-Substantial legal liability or significant regulatory action against us could cause significant reputational harm to us and could have a material adverse impact on our business, financial condition, and results of operations.
+As a result, we may be exposed to substantial uninsured liabilities, reputational harm, regulatory sanctions or other effects which could adversely affect our business, prospects, financial condition, results of operations and capital position.

 Taxation & Government Incentives - Risk 1